 This can slow down systems and increase electricity costs for victims.

-Cyberterrorists use hacking as a means of advancing their ideological goals.
-Their attacks may target critical infrastructure, such as electricity grids, transportation systems, or financial networks, with the intent to disrupt or damage.
+Cyberterrorists use hacking to advance their ideological goals.
+Their attacks may target critical infrastructure, such as electricity grids, transportation systems, or financial networks, with the intent to disrupt or damage it.

 Often, they seek to instill fear, spread propaganda, or extort money through ransomware, usually financing their operations through cryptocurrency.